Raverbury/EbookSQL/README.md

     + procedures
     + views
     + sample_db
-    + test (not really a script, it's there to test various statements after setting up everything)
+    + test (not necessarily a script, it's there to act as the console when testing to keep other files clean)

-Made any changes to the 5 setup scripts?
-Just run them again in the same order.
+Should any changes are made to the 5 scripts, run them again in the same order to reflect the new changes.

 New queries implemented per the PDF's instruction are placed into a separate script (ebook_pdf_queries.sql) for easy viewing.
 Other scripts already include these by default.